 Col de Peyresourde, Port de Bales

 We started the day by climbing the Peyresourde.
 Today there were four large mountains on the program, so we tried to go slow.
-When we were almost at the top I saw the German guy who we met on the Aubisque and the Tourmalet.
+When we were almost at the top, I saw the German guy we met on the Aubisque and the Tourmalet.
 I said 'gutentag', he replied 'ah der junges aus Holland'.
 We cycled with him for a while.
 He said we would get some lubricant from him at the top.
 My chain made some noise and Bram's was so loud you could hear him coming from 20 meters away.
-The climb wasn't very though.
-On top the other German was waiting, I didn't recognize him at first because he had taken his shirt off.
+The climb wasn't very tough.
+On top, the other German was waiting.
+I didn't recognize him at first because he had taken his shirt off.
 The other guy arrived shortly after and helped us lubricate our chains.
 We took a picture of them with their camera and then some of ourselves.

 At the mile mark of the Peyresourde

 After a descent with lots of rocks and gravel we reached a village where we bought lunch.
 The next mountain would be the Port de Balès.
 It started within 10 kilometers of the summit of the Peyresourde.
 It was quite steep at the start and then gradually went up for a long while.

 View from a relatively level section of the climb

 Bram almost stood on yet another snake hidden in the grass.